|Student Rating:||3.5 / 5|

-The Chase Freedom Student offers 1 percent cash back on every purchase, which is a pretty standard rewards rate for a basic student card.
-Additionally, through March of 2022, you get 4 percent back on Lyft rides.
+The Chase Freedom Student offers 1% cash back on every purchase, which is a pretty standard rewards rate for a basic student card.
+Additionally, through March of 2025, you get 4% back on Lyft rides.

 Unfortunately, cardholders won’t have the opportunity to boost their earnings with an ongoing bonus category or redemption bonus.
-The Journey Student Rewards from Capital One, for example, also offers 1 percent cash back on general purchases.
-Unlike the Freedom, the Journey lets cardholders earn 25 percent bonus points for paying their bill on time, boosting their overall rate to 1.25 points per dollar.
+The Journey Student Rewards from Capital One*, for example, also offers 1% cash back on general purchases.
+Unlike the Freedom, the Journey enables cardholders earn 25% bonus points for paying their bill on time, boosting their overall rate to 1.25 points per dollar.

 Nice sign-up bonus

 You can also get a complimentary subscription to DashPass, DoorDash’s subscription services that provides unlimited free deliveries on orders over $12, for three months.
-After that, you’re automatically enrolled in DashPass at 50 percent off for the next nine months.
-You must activate this benefit by Dec.
-31, 2021.
+After that, you’re automatically enrolled in DashPass at 50% off for the next nine months.
+You must activate this benefit by December 31, 2024.

 Annual good standing reward

-Chase Freedom Student cardholders can also be rewarded for maintaining good habits, in the form of an annual good standing reward.
-Every account anniversary that your account is still open and in good standing (you’ve been making your minimum payments on time), you are eligible for a $20 bonus – up to the first five years of card ownership.
+Chase Freedom Student cardholders can also get rewarded annually for maintaining good habits.
+Every account anniversary that your account is still open and in good standing (you’ve been making your minimum payments on time), you are eligible for a $20 bonus – for up to the first five years of card ownership.